Curve Editor: Value Graph

 Graph Editor Overview

-The Graph Editor is one of the modules of the timeline, like the Dopesheet.
+The Graph Editor is one of the Timeline modules.
 It is accessible on the right side via a button representing a curve.

-Once activated, the right part of the timeline will be entirely replaced by a graph allowing to modify the interpolation of curves created from keyframes, but also to inspect the evolution of a parameter following the use of Generators and Modifiers.
+Once activated, the right part of the Timeline is replaced by a graph where you can modify the interpolation of curves created from keyframes, as well as inspect the evolution of a parameter after Generators and Modifiers have been applied.

-Here we'll concentrate on the Value Graph mode, then the next chapter will focus on the Retime Graph.
+This chapter will go over the Value Graph mode, and the next chapter will focus on the Retime Graph.

 Displaying a Parameter in the Graph Editor: